 So my argument for the investment?
 SEO is changing again.
 There isn’t a company out there who doesn’t know what SEO is, and very few who think it has no value.
 SEO as a marketing channel has already been sold through.
 So we are not talking about selling SEO here; instead, we’re talking about investing in the next wave.
 From my perspective, I see many articles written about Voice Search, and the occasional conference talk, but I don’t know many SEOs or companies who are embracing it as an opportunity.

 Now, returning to an earlier statement: SEO is not just about rankings.
 It’s no longer just about getting people to click the little blue links on Google.com.
+It’s not just about earning a featured snippet.
 It’s about helping all of Google’s user base across all their platforms.
 We’re talking Chrome, your phone’s Google Assistant, your Google Home and Mini devices (also powered by Google Assistant).
-It’s even bigger than Google – the spirit of SEO lives in app stores, Amazon, Youtube, and elsewhere, but I digress.
+It’s even bigger than Google – the spirit of SEO lives in app stores, Amazon, Apple (Siri), Microsoft (Cortana), Youtube, and elsewhere, but I digress.

 Think about that last bolded statement for a minute, and consider this real example.
 My wife was washing her hands in the kitchen and had a sudden thought.
 She called out, “Hey Google, what is the best soap to use for dry skin?”
 This is a thought she may have later gone to Google.com and asked (when her hands weren’t dirty), but the convenience of having a Google Mini in our kitchen inspired her to call out.
 Google responded by saying, “According to Livestrong.com,” and continued by reading the current rich answer: